Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

 -	The general Method that is used for the titration of seawater samples in the MABEE Lab is “TA_CO3_20mL_AU_2024”.
 -	Each Method has its own export templates for the “res” and “mp” files.
--	If a new Method needs to be made in order to have different export templates but the same steps are desired, an old Method can be duplicated. o	Within the duplicated Method, find the EXPORT command labeled “Export Measuring Points” for exporting the “mp” files, and “Export Results” for exporting the “res” files, and modify them by selecting their respective export templates (see below to create export templates). o	Within the duplicated Method, find the DATABASE command, selecting the appropriate database to save the data in and labeling it as the database name.
+-	If a new Method needs to be made in order to have different export templates but the same steps are desired, an old Method can be duplicated.
+    -	Within the duplicated Method, find the EXPORT command labeled “Export Measuring Points” for exporting the “mp” files, and “Export Results” for exporting the “res” files, and modify them by selecting their respective export templates (see below to create export templates).
+    -	Within the duplicated Method, find the DATABASE command, selecting the appropriate database to save the data in and labeling it as the database name.
 -	Be sure to save the Method after any changes are made, or else they may not be applied.

 <p>